Frequently Asked Questions

 • Shi’as believe that only certain relatives and descendants of the Prophet Muhammad could rule.

-• Shi’as also view Ali as the first in a line of imams, or prominent religious leaders, whom they regard as the spiritual and political successors to Muhammad.
+• Shi’as also view Ali as the first in a line of imams, or notable religious leaders, whom they regard as the spiritual and political successors to Muhammad.

 • In contrast, Sunnis believe that Muhammad did not appoint any particular person for this position.